alexnesov/LLMs-and-Agents/Use Case/readme.md

-# Embeddings as a pre-processing tool to enhance information extraction accuracy in the context of a legal document analysis
+# Embeddings as a LLM pre-processing tool to enhance answer accuracy, in the context of a legal document

 ## What did we want initially?